jaksik/limitless-wake/src/pages/resources/testimonials.md

       Visiting from MI and wanted to extend the season by one more session.
       Chandler was a total pro.
 Great experience and valuable lessons learned that we will take back home for next season!
+  - author: 'Nautical Boat Club, Lakeway'
+    quote: >-
+      We work with Chandler who is the owner of Limitless Wake and highly recommend his services!
+His knowledge and teaching style is perfect for all skill levels and just a few hours can make a world of difference in your ability and confidence level.
 ---